huanie/spko/report/main.typ

 }
 ```

 Using the AST I made a calculator.
-Java's `Function<T,R>` only
-supports functions with one parameter, as a workaround I made use of
-currying.
-I also made good use of pattern matching which was
+I made good use of pattern matching
-introduced in Java 21 which eliminates the visitor pattern in my
+which was introduced in Java 21 which eliminates the visitor pattern
-opinion.
+in my opinion.

 The accumulator needs to be initialized with the first item in the
 argument list.
 Then the operation is checked to get the correct